Back to the articles

 Disadvantages:

-• Computers with high processing power and a lot of memory are needed
+• Computers with high computing power and plenty of storage space are required

 • Three-dimensional measuring systems are more expensive than two-dimensional variants

-Three-dimensional CT is frequently used as a method for reverse engineering.
-In addition, there are comprehensive damage analyses and geometry measurements for complex components.
+Three-dimensional CT is often used as a method for reverse engineering.
+It is also used for comprehensive damage analyses and geometry measurements for complex components.

 Tactile measurement plays an important role in mechanical engineering.
 It is used in particular when optical methods reach their limits.